Each of these 30-minute dinner recipes is bursting with flavor, super quick to whip up, and loaded with protein and probiotics!

 - Dollop Greek yogurt on top of any dish that you’d typically enjoy sour cream on:

 - Sub in an equal amount of Greek yogurt for mayo or sour cream in a sauce:

 Plain regular or Greek yogurt makes for a perfect marinade for any protein, because it breaks down and tenderizes meat in a way that many other marinades just don’t.
 The lactic acid found in yogurt actually reacts with the protein to make meat fall-apart tender!
 Find our Lemon Pepper Greek Yogurt Marinade.

 Tzatziki is the hallmark sauce of Greek foods, and for good reason.
 It is tangy and *so* darn delicious!
 Essentially just a mixture of Greek yogurt, grated cucumber, garlic, and sea salt, tzatziki is quick to whip up and truly livens up any meal.
 Top Greek meatballs, Greek beef kabobs, and Greek Chicken Salad with a heaping dollop of homemade tzatziki, or use it as a dip for crunchy cucumbers + pita chips!

 Make a Simple Sauce

 Get creative in the kitchen, and make your very own sauce!
-Start Greek yogurt, stir in your favorite spices + seasonings (THIS ranch blend is AMAZING), and thin it all out (if needed) with a little bit of lime or lemon juice or a splash of water.
+Start Greek yogurt, stir in your favorite spices + seasonings, and thin it all out (if needed) with a little bit of lime or lemon juice or a splash of water.

 We hope you feel inspired to pick up a quart of yogurt to use in your next delicious savory meal!